 Run A/B tests

 When implementing free shipping, be sure to run tests to strike the necessary balance between attracting customers and mitigating costs.
 The first step is to establish a “baseline” to determine how much free shipping will raise conversion rates.

 Create two versions of the company site and add a “free shipping” banner to the header of one as an easy way to determine how big an increase in business can be expected if you offer free shipping.

-The next step is to find the minimum threshold at which it becomes profitable to offer free shipping.
+Businesses need to learn how to offer free shipping and increase profits at the same time.
+To do this, they need to find the minimum threshold at which it becomes profitable to offer free shipping.
 That may involve a lot of testing, but it will be well worth it in the end.

 Establish a minimum threshold that’s high enough to entice customers to spend more than they otherwise would, yet low enough for them to feel they’re saving money.
 That’s the key to making free shipping profitable.
 When a minimum-purchase threshold is established, it “forces” customers to spend more money to take advantage of free shipping.

 Another way to keep free shipping from cutting into profits is to determine where it’s profitable, based on the location of the business.
 Weight restrictions may also play a role in determining how to integrate free shipping into a profitable marketing strategy.

 First, the business must assess some key factors.
 Is the size and weight of products relatively uniform, or are there large variations?
 Are most orders from domestic customers, or are many of them in other countries?

 If the size of the products varies greatly, the retailer should focus on getting accurate measurements for the smallest and the largest 20% of products so it can get accurate quotes from shipping companies.
 Once it has an accurate idea of the shipping costs, the retailer can determine which products and shipping zones should be included in the attempt to offer free shipping.